AngusJohnson/Image32/ReadMe.txt

   The old unit was poorly written and cumbersome to use.
-  The most significant change in the new layers unit is the use of nested groups of layers that form a tree structure under TLayeredImage.Root.
+  The most significant change in the new layers unit is the use of nested groups of layers that form a tree structure under TLayeredImage32.Root.
 This structure provides several advantages over the old flat layer structure.
 These include faster merges, and much simpler control over layer groups.
   Hit-testing has also been dramatically improved, being